If you are choosing between the Layla and Purple mattresses, you may be having a hard time deciding. They are both very popular, quality mattresses.

 - The cover is infused with Thermogel to help with cooling.

-- Next, there are 2” of a convoluted support foam.
-It has channels to help with airflow.
+- Next, there are 2” of a convoluted support foam that has channels to help with airflow.

 - The support layer is 4.5” of a 2 lb. base foam, which is a fairly standard base layer for an all-foam mattress.

 - The cover is soft and thin and doesn’t affect the overall feel of the mattress significantly.

-- Because of this gel grid, the Purple should also be more breathable.
+- Because of the gel grid, the Purple should also be more breathable.
 While the Layla shouldn’t be sleeping very hot, the Purple has a lot of room for air to flow through the mattress.

 For me, the soft side of the Layla felt like a 5.5/10 and the firm side felt like an 8/10.
 The Purple was closer to a 7/10, a bit firmer than average.

 On the Layla, I felt great pressure relief when I was on the soft side.
 Lying on my side, I felt almost no pressure on my shoulder and hips.
-On my back, I felt decent support and.
-The firm side also supported me well when I was on my stomach.
+On my back, I felt decent support and the firm side also supported me well when I was on my stomach.